gke-ai-mi/llama2-inference/README.md

 ## Tutorial steps:

 ### Prerequisites
-Huggingface account settings.
+Huggingface account settings with HF API Token.
 You also need to have access permission granted for Llama2 LLM models.
 GCP project and access
 ### Download the github repo, https://github.com/gke-ai-mi/llama2-inference/
 ```